-Eighty-nine subsidies were awarded to Community Research Foundation in Fiscal Year 2014.
-Supportive services are funded by San Diego County mental health funds to provide case management and other services to the population.

-Seventy-two subsidies were awarded to Housing Development Partners in Fiscal Year 2015 for utilization in the Hotel Churchill, an affordable housing development owned by SDHC.
-Utilization of the 72 subsidies occurred in Fiscal Year 2017.

-In Fiscal Year 2016, 59 sponsor-based subsidies were awarded to Alpha Project for use in the Alpha Square development complimented with 76 project-based vouchers serving homeless populations.
-The subsidies were awarded August 2015 via a Notice of Funding Availability published by SDHC.

-In Fiscal Year 2017, SDHC partnered with San Diego County Behavioral Health Services to issue a joint RFP to combine subsidies with supportive services.
+- Fiscal Year 2014: Eighty-nine subsidies were awarded to Community Research Foundation.
+Supportive services are funded by San Diego County mental health funds to provide case management and other services to the population. - Fiscal Year 2015: Seventy-two subsidies were awarded to Housing Development Partners for utilization in the Hotel Churchill, an affordable housing development owned by SDHC.
+Utilization of the 72 subsidies occurred in Fiscal Year 2017. - Fiscal Year 2016: 59 sponsor-based subsidies were awarded to Alpha Project for use in the Alpha Square development complimented with 76 project-based vouchers serving homeless populations.
+The subsidies were awarded August 2015 via a Notice of Funding Availability published by SDHC. - Fiscal Year 2017: SDHC partnered with San Diego County Behavioral Health Services to issue a joint RFP to combine subsidies with supportive services.
 The RFP awarded 100 subsidies to Mental Health Systems for a hybrid program which services 45 homeless individuals with severe mental illness and 55 dually diagnosed homeless individuals.